DaleOrders/AWS-Study-Notes/README.md

 billing to the master account.
 Inside an AWS organization, you get a single monthly bill for the master account which covers all the billing for each users.
-Can offer a discount with consolidation of reservations and volume discounts
+Can offer a discount with consolidation of reservations and volume discounts due to pooling of resources.

 #### 1.3.6.3.
 Create new accounts in an org